Last update: 6/5/2021

 Check out these FAQs related to Colombia reopening for tourists and let us know if you have any other questions in the comments below.

-Yes, you can travel to Colombia right now as long as you are not coming from the UK.
+Yes, you can travel to Colombia right now as long as you are not coming from Brazil or the UK.

-Yes, travelers from the UK cannot currently enter Colombia.
+Yes, travelers from Brazil or the UK cannot currently enter Colombia.

 No, you do not need to quarantine upon arrival as long as you have proof of a negative PCR test from within 96 hours of your departure.
 If you don’t have a negative PCR test result, you will have to either quarantine for 14 days from your arrival or get tested in Colombia and self-isolate until you get a negative result.